saribe0/eecs_e4750_project/README.md

 ./gpu_device_query.out                                  <= Output of a device query for the device testing was completed on.
 ./prediction_accuracy.png                               <= Generated graph of prediction acuracy from late October to early December based on the data available in the repository.
 ./README.md                                             <= This file.
 ./stock_market_prediction.py                            <= Python file containing all the code for the project.
 How to run and test is listed below.
-Examine comments and function names for clarity.
+Examine comments and function names for clarity.                                                   ./E4750_2017Fall_PSMP_srb2208.report.pdf                <= Report for this project in pdf format.
 ```
 ## Project Sub-Modules
 To accomplish the objectives listed in the abstract, this project implemnets 2 basic word weighting schemes which are used in 7 different prediction methdos.
 To do this, we split the project into four basic sub-modules.
 They are: Pull Articles, Predict Stock Movements, Pull Stock Prices, and Update Word Weights.
 Each one is explained a bit more in the following subsections.
 See the how to run section on how to execute these modules.